Pickleball Rules: A Beginners Guide (2024)

 How the Game is Played?

-• Pickleball can be played as singles, skinny singles or doubles.
+• Pickleball can be played as singles, skinny singles or most commonly doubles.

 • The rules are the same regardless of which you are playing.
 However, the scoring is slightly different.